FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/Linux/Service.md

 Systemd services exist at /etc/systemd/system.
 If you look on your system, they're all there.
 Any .service file that you create in that directory can be run as a service, if you construct it properly.
 Create a file that you would like with the .service extension.
-In our case, create a file as /etc/systemd/system/FreeTAKServer.service with the following content:
+In our case, to create a file as /etc/systemd/system/FreeTAKServer.service with the following content:
-(modify the parameters as needed)
+(modify the parameters as needed) copy and past in the console

 ```
+sudo tee /etc/systemd/system/FreeTAKServer.service >/dev/null << EOF
 [Unit]
 Description=FreeTAK Server service
 After=network.target